tarwn/lessthandot-hugo/blogs/content/posts/2012-02-16-redgate-sql-tab-magic.md

 ---
 After upgrading my SQL Toolbelt installation recently, I came across a new entry in the SQL Prompt menu that is integrated into SQL Server Management Studio.
 So I have decided to put out a quick post on one of the features which I find is handy.

 With the new SQL Toolbelt, I've also installed the Redgate integration which integrates all the tools for you into Management Studio.
-On my way to make some changes to my configuration for SQL Prompt, I noticed the Experimental Features… portion which altered my curiosity setting to a full 100%.
+On my way to make some changes to my configuration for SQL Prompt, I noticed the Experimental Features... portion which altered my curiosity setting to a full 100%.

 <div class="image_block">
   <a href="/wp-content/uploads/users/sqlarcher/Redgate_SQLTabMagic/Menu.jpg?mtime=1329394384"><img alt="" src="/wp-content/uploads/users/sqlarcher/Redgate_SQLTabMagic/Menu.jpg?mtime=1329394384" width="282" height="472" /></a>